Frequently Asked Questions

 Since StraighterLine's test banks are intellectual property, correct answers may not be shared publicly or otherwise, including with any other student.
 Any sharing of test bank questions is a violation of the StraighterLine Student Handbook and subjects violators to immediate course failure, removal from StraighterLine's learning management system, and the restriction of access to any of StraighterLine's affiliate websites.

-A: StraighterLine requires proctoring on final exams for all courses purchased on or after November 1, 2012.Return to Top
+A: Yes, StraighterLine requires proctoring for all final exams.Return to Top

 Q: What if my course doesn't have a final exam?